dacarras/r4sda/README.md

     mixed models
   - `c_sum()` estimate cluster sums to aid cluster variables generation for mixed models
+  - `reverse()` it generates a reverse score for any given numeric vector.
   - `lsa_weights()` add normalized and effective sample weights to the provided data frame
+  - `local_path()` aids the generation of relative working folders, by turning relative locations into a absolute folder paths.
   - \[…\]

 ## Example